Penpix of likely Russia squad for World Cup finals

 Andrey Eshchenko (Anzhi Makhachkala) Age 30; 9 caps.
 Made a belated debut under Capello aged 28.
 Due to a cruciate knee ligament injury he missed most of 2013, but he has made a successful comeback and returned to the national team set-up, where he plays on the left flank and loves to get forward.
 One of the few Anji Makhachkala players to stay after most of the stars were sold.
 Famous for his tattoos.

 Alexey Kozlov (Dynamo Moscow) Age 27; 8 caps.
-One of the new faces of Russian soccer.
+One of the new faces of Russian football.
 He won his first call-up in May 2013, when he was still playing for Kuban Krasnodar and just two weeks later he made his debut against Portugal, replacing Alexander Anyukov.
-A versatile defender who started his career in Germany, where he played amateur soccer.
+A versatile defender who started his career in Germany, where he played amateur football.

 Dmitry Kombarov (Spartak Moscow) Age 27; 19 caps.
 The captain and one of Spartak's key players.
 Made his debut for Russia under Dick Advocaat.
 Has been used by Capello as a left back and played in all 10 qualifiers.
 His twin brother Kirill is also at Spartak, but not a regular.